twilio/twilio-go/rest/api/v2010/docs/AccountsMessagesMediaApi.md

-Retrieve a list of Media resources belonging to the account used to make the request
+Read a list of Media resources associated with a specific Message resource

 ### Path Parameters